What are Trading Holidays?

 These trading holidays are announced each year by the Central Government based on the requests made by various trade associations and trade unions.
 The main aim behind declaring these trading holidays is to ensure the smooth functioning of industries, businesses, and other commercial activities.

-Trading holidays are essential for investors because they allow them to book profits on their holdings without worrying about fluctuations in the market during specific periods.
+Trading holidays are essential for investors because they allow them to book profits on their holdings without worrying about fluctuations in the share market during specific periods.
 In addition, these periods provide investors with an opportunity to manage their cash flow better by avoiding unnecessary stock transactions during high-volume trading days.

-Wrapping Up
+Wrapping up

 Trading holidays are an essential part of the Indian Financial System.
 It is a day when all the financial markets will be closed, and no trading activities will occur.